-• Coordinates: Location of a point P in cartesian system, written in the form of ordered pair say P(a, b) figure above.
+• Coordinates: Location of a point P in cartesian system, written in the form of ordered pair say P(a, b) as shown in figure above.

 a is the length of perpendicular of P (a, b) from y-axis and is called abscissa of P.